 What we look for in potential students

 You’ll need to be suited to the teaching profession both personally and academically.
 We look for committed individuals with a professional approach and an exceptional work ethic.
 You’ll need to be organised, flexible and unflappable, as well as being able to communicate, interact and relate well to everyone.
 When entering the teaching profession, having strong emotional resilience and a sense of humour will give you the edge.

-You’ll be enthusiastic about religious education and working with children, with recent experience in schools.
+You’ll be enthusiastic about religious education and working with children.